vishalguptahmh/programmingInterviewQuestions/Android/MVP_vs_MVVM_Comparison.markdown

 3. **Manual UI Updates**: Presenter must explicitly call View methods, adding boilerplate.
 4. **Tightly Coupled View-Presenter**: Presenter’s direct View reference limits reusability.
 5. **Less Modern Integration**: Doesn’t align as well with Jetpack libraries compared to MVVM.

-## Practice Question
-You’re asked: “For a feature displaying a user profile, would you choose MVP or MVVM, and why?”
-Explain briefly:
-- One key difference (e.g., data flow or lifecycle handling).
-- Why you’d choose one for the feature.
-- A specific benefit (e.g., less code, better testing).